hariinfo/spark-assignment/README.md

 In Stage 1, FileScanRDD, which is an RDD of internal binary rows is created, the output of this results in the creation of MapPartitionsRDD.

-In stage2, a shuffledRDD is created to shuffle data over the cluster as we do a filter transformation on the dataframe Since we use filter here, it is a narrow narrow transformation and hence data is not shuffled from one partition to another.
+In stage2, a shuffledRDD is created to shuffle data over the cluster as we do a filter transformation on the dataframe Since we use filter here, it is a narrow transformation and hence data is not shuffled from one partition to another.
 Finally, a count() function results in execution of an action and hence the actual execution of the plan takes place at this stage.

 ### What delay type is most common at each airport?